 In our original example, the formula would look like this:

 So that 0.5-ohm coil with a fully charged battery at 4.2 volts will pull a maximum of 8.4 amps and deliver 35.3 watts.
-You can see that as the resistance of your coil increases, current will drop and wattage will drop.
+You can see that as the resistance of your coil increases, current and wattage will both drop.